9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Elementary music teachers NEED a summer break.
 Plan your summer to arrive rested, motivated, and ready to go when school resumes.
 Take a peek at these key summer lesson planning tips.

-Some of the links on our site are affiliate links.
-If you click on a link and make a purchase, we may earn a small commission.
+Some of the links on this site are affiliate links.
+If you click on a link and make a purchase, I may earn a small commission at no cost to you.

 I know you feel that same deep-down exhaustion, especially with the growing demands and challenges of teaching.
-When you’re ready, take some time to outline and plan your lessons for the upcoming school year.
+When you’re ready, take a little time to outline and plan your lessons for the upcoming school year.
 This will help your upcoming school year go much smoother and save you time during the year.
 You will be a more efficient, effective, and happier elementary music teacher.

 Bookmark and share this post.
 Then, once you are rested, see the tips below to prepare for your best school year yet!